William Davidson Foundation

 - The Times of Israel, "Davidson Foundation awards $30 million to Detroit Jewish community": https://www.timesofisrael.com/davidson-foundation-awards-30-million-to-detroit-jewish-community/ (accessed December 17, 2025)

-- Founder quote: "I look for organizations with a clear mission and a capable team who will use the tools we give them to build something of lasting value and substance." - William Davidson, from foundation website
+- Founder quote: "I look for organisations with a clear mission and a capable team who will use the tools we give them to build something of lasting value and substance." - William Davidson, from foundation website